kmarkley/Indigo-State-Tree-Actions/README.md

 	HouseState__LastChange			2016-12-17 20:44:04.313000

-#### Note
+#### Notes

+* All variables will be created in a folder with the same name as the namespace.

-The plugin creates and maintains variables for your use elsewhere in Indigo, but does not rely on them for operation.
+* The plugin creates and maintains variables for your use elsewhere in Indigo, but does not rely on them for operation.
 Any variable that is deleted or changed will just be re-created or changed-back by the plugin.

-If the plugin exits abnormally, it is possible that recent changes to states or contexts won't be remembered by the plugin when it restarts.
+* If the plugin exits abnormally, it is possible that recent changes to states or contexts won't be remembered by the plugin when it restarts.

 ---